 Can I apply for a scholarship?

-All funding opportunities at the University are advertised on our fees and funding page.
+All funding opportunities at the University are advertised on our Studentships page.
 If we are not advertising a studentship in your research area we are only accepting self-funded applications at this time, and we ask that you only submit an application if you can fund your research programme.